-Commonwealth Home Support Programme vs Home Care Packages
+Commonwealth Home Support Programme vs Support at Home

-The Commonwealth Home Support Programme and the Home Care Packages Program are two key government initiatives designed to help older Australians live independently in their own homes for as long as they can.
+The Commonwealth Home Support Programme (CHSP) and Support at Home (SAH) are two key government initiatives designed to help older Australians live independently in their own homes for as long as they can.

 What’s the difference between them?
 Well, they differ in terms of their scope, funding and the level of care they provide.
 Let’s break down each program to help you understand which might be the best fit for you.